Business Analytics Advisor for $1M–$10M ARR B2B founders

 1. Pre-work (Week 0)

-Data request and a 30-minute audit call to assess quality before the sprint begins.
+Data request and an audit call to assess quality before the sprint begins.

 2. Diagnostic (Weeks 1–2)